kamilakesbi/kamilakesbi/README.md

 ### :man_technologist: About Me :

 Hi, I'm Kamil.
 I'm a data scientist / Machine Learning engineer currently working at Deezer.
-I recently graduated from the MVA's master (ENS Paris Saclay).
+I recently graduated from the master MVA (ENS Paris Saclay).

 I'm always eager to learn.
 My main areas of interests are: